 Car

-home insurance
+and home insurance super app Jerry

 has created a guide to squatter laws in Pennsylvania.
 Here, we review the legal meaning of squatting, what qualifies as an adverse possession claim, and offer some tips to protect your property from squatters in the Keystone State.
+Who’s considered a squatter in Pennsylvania?

 In Pennsylvania, the term squatter refers to anyone living on property that is foreclosed, abandoned, or unoccupied, without the legal property owner’s express consent.

 Laws defining squatter’s rights were first enacted as far back as the 1850s.
-These laws distinguish between legal squatting and the illegal act of criminal trespassing
+These laws distinguish between legal squatting and the illegal act of criminal trespassing.

 Squatting vs. trespassing vs. holdover tenants

-The key difference between squatting and trespassing is whether the property is occupied and whether the owner has told squatters they’re not allowed to be there
+The key difference between squatting and trespassing is whether the property is occupied and whether the owner has told squatters they’re not allowed to be there.

-If someone takes up residence in your home without your permission while you’re living there, that’s trespassing
+If someone takes up residence in your home without your permission while you’re living there, that’s trespassing.

 Similarly, if you’ve posted signs on your vacant property that warn against trespassing—making it clear that no one is welcome on the property—then anyone attempting to squat there can be charged with criminal trespassing.
 But if your property is uninhabited and the individual living there has no way to know that they’re not allowed, it’s not necessarily a case of trespassing.

 Similarly, holdover tenants are renters who remain in a home or apartment beyond the lease expiration.
-This could be considered trespassing—but if they continue to pay rent on time and the landlord accepts it, they become tenants at will
+This could be considered trespassing—but if they continue to pay rent on time and the landlord accepts it, they become tenants at will.

 Adverse possession laws in Pennsylvania